 3. Make your own movie: Sometimes it can be hard for everyone to agree on what to watch on a Saturday night… Why not create your own story instead?
 All you’ll need is a phone and some easy-to-operate editing software, which comes on many laptops or is free on the App Store or Google Play.
 Make sure everyone has a part to play and costumes that their character would love!
 If you can’t get everyone to cooperate, make a documentary such as “A day in the life of…” and then show your family.
 You can even go the extra mile by having a premiere for your bible study or friends in your living room…Lights, camera, action!

 4. Play Guess the Character: To liven up the dinner conversation, have everyone in your family pretend to be their favorite character from a movie or TV show.
 After dessert is served, make everyone go around the table to guess who everyone was playing.
 If they get it right, why not an extra scoop of ice cream?

 5. Christmas in July: With temperatures in the 100’s all across the U.S., why not cool down with a taste of winter?
 Create-your-own movie marathon with family-friendly Christmas movies like A CHARLIE BROWN CHRISTMAS or IT’S A WONDERFUL LIFE.
 Drink frozen hot chocolate and read the Christmas story.
 It’s never a bad idea to open the Bible and celebrate Jesus’s birth!Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!